cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/04-multiple-tables/multiple-tables.rst

     :language: sql
     :dburl: /_static/textbook.sqlite3

-    Write a query listing authors who have *not* won any of the awards listed in our database.
+    Write a query listing authors who have *not* won any of the author awards listed in our database.
 Hint: how might you detect the absence of an award in the query above?
     ~~~~

 .. reveal:: joins_self_test_outer_join2_hint